SINISTERX69/ColonNet/README.md

 We wish to thank all the members of MISAHUB for organizing this challenge and providing the relevant image dataset for the training and testing of this model.

-For further information and model metrics kindly refer to the README.pdf file.
+For further information and model metrics kindly refer to the README.pdf and excel file.